rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

    - It may be desirable to one day use different types for rustdoc serialization vs users deserialization

      Reasons for this:
-     - It could enable performance optmizations by avoiding allocations into strings
+     - It could enable performance optimizations by avoiding allocations into strings
      - It could help with stabilization:
-       - Allows making structs/enums `#[non_exaustive]`
+       - Allows making structs/enums `#[non_exhaustive]`
-       - Allows potentially supporting multiple format verions.
+       - Allows potentially supporting multiple format versions.
    - `rustdoc-types` is a nicer name, and what people already depend on.

 # Prior art